network-flows/Lonestar-Mod-Guide/docs/ShipUnit_EN.md

 - SkillPath: The class name of target ability.
 - SpritePath: Image of the unit when they appear as an item.
 Or leave blank to use a default image.
 - AnimPath: Animation of the unit when they appear on the ship.
 Or leave blank to use SpritePath as static image when no animation is provided.

+\*Disabled: Can't appear in shop or random rewards, but may appear as a fixed reward of an event.
+Doesn't appear in the encyclopedia.